itzKshitijaC/Customer-Churn-Analysis/README.md

 </b>6.
 Gender—</b> It’s interesting to explore whether gender plays a role in a customer leaving the bank.

-</b>Age—</b> This is certainly relevant since older customers are less likely to leave their bank than younger ones.
+</b>7.
+Age—</b> This is certainly relevant since older customers are less likely to leave their bank than younger ones.

-</b>Tenure—</b> refers to the number of years that the customer has been a client of the bank.
+</b>8.
+Tenure—</b> refers to the number of years that the customer has been a client of the bank.
 Normally, older clients are more loyal and less likely to leave a bank.

-</b>Balance—</b> is also a very good indicator of customer churn, as people with a higher balance in their accounts are less likely to leave the bank compared to those with lower balances.
+</b>9.
+Balance—</b> is also a very good indicator of customer churn, as people with a higher balance in their accounts are less likely to leave the bank compared to those with lower balances.

-<b>NumOfProducts—</b>refers to the number of products that a customer has purchased through the bank.
+<b>10.
+NumOfProducts—</b>refers to the number of products that a customer has purchased through the bank.

-<b>HasCrCard—</b> denotes whether or not a customer has a credit card.
+<b>11.
+HasCrCard—</b> denotes whether or not a customer has a credit card.
 This column is also relevant since people with credit card are less likely to leave the bank.

 •	1 represents credit card holder

 •	0 represents non credit card holder

-<b>IsActiveMember—</b> Active customers are less likely to leave the bank.
+<b>12.
+IsActiveMember—</b> Active customers are less likely to leave the bank.
 •	1 represents Active Member

 •	0 represents Inactive Member

-<b>Estimated Salary—</b> As with balance, people with lower salaries are more likely to leave the bank compared to those with higher salaries.
+<b>13.
+Estimated Salary—</b> As with balance, people with lower salaries are more likely to leave the bank compared to those with higher salaries.
 Exited—whether or not the customer left the bank.
 • 0 represents Retain

 • 1 represents Exit

-</b>Bank DOJ — </b> date when the Customer associated/joined  with the bank.
+</b>14.
+Bank DOJ — </b> date when the Customer associated/joined  with the bank.